 When the doctor left, Gilbert turned to Werner.
 “What’s that about?”

 Werner didn’t look at him.
-“That is classified, Second Lieutenant.”
+“It’s classified, Leutnant.”

 Gilbert sighed.
 “Some way to treat a friend.”